Unitech/pm2/README.md

 $ pm2 start app.js -i max        # Will start maximum processes with LB depending on available CPUs

 $ pm2 list               # Display all processes status

+$ pm2 describe 0         # Display all informations about a specific process

 $ pm2 monit              # Monitor all processes

 $ pm2 logs               # Display all processes logs in streaming
 $ pm2 flush              # Empty all log file
+$ pm2 reloadLogs         # Reload all logs

 $ pm2 stop all           # Stop all processes
 $ pm2 restart all        # Restart all processes